You Are There (series)

-You Are There is a 1947–1957 American historical educational television and radio series broadcast over the CBS Radio and CBS Television networks.
+You Are There is a 1947–57 American historical educational television and radio series broadcast over the CBS Radio and CBS Television networks.

 Radio

-Created by Goodman Ace for CBS Radio, it blended history with modern technology, taking an entire network newsroom on a figurative time warp each week reporting the great events of the past.
+Created by Goodman Ace for CBS Radio, the original radio version of the series portrayed an entire network newsroom on a figurative time warp each week reporting the great events of the past.
 Reporters included John Charles Daly, Don Hollenbeck, and Richard C. Hottelet.
 The series was first heard on July 7, 1947, under the title CBS Is There.
 Its final broadcast was on March 19, 1950, under the title You Are There.

 According to author/historian Martin Grams, actor Canada Lee was a guest in episodes 32 and 60.
 Martin Gabel appeared in character in episode 82.
 The first 23 broadcasts went under the title CBS Is There and beginning with episode 24, the title changed to You Are There.
 A total of 90 episodes were broadcast.
 Only 75 episodes are known to exist in recorded form.

 Television

 The radio program made a transition to television in 1953, with Walter Cronkite as the regular host.
 Reporters included veteran radio announcers Dick Joy and Harlow Wilcox.
 The first telecast took place on February 1, 1953, and featured a re-enactment of the Hindenburg disaster.
-The final telecast took place on October 13, 1957.
+The final telecast took place on June 9, 1957.

 Originally telecast live, most of the later episodes were produced on film.
 One of the episodes, for instance, features actor Pat Conway as James J. Corbett, the boxer who fought champion John L. Sullivan in 1892.